-Connect Bidco Limited (the 'Company' or, together with its subsidiaries, the 'Group') is a private company limited by shares incorporated in Guernsey.
-The address of its registered office is Redwood House, St Julian's Avenue, St Peter Port, GY1 1WA, Guernsey.
+Inmarsat Group Holdings Limited, previously known as Inmarsat plc (the 'Company' or, together with its subsidiaries, the 'Group') is a private company limited by shares incorporated in the United Kingdom and domiciled in England and Wales.
+The address of its registered office is 99 City Road, London EC1Y 1AX, United Kingdom.